 Swiss education system

-The Swiss Confederation in 2012 has expressed its wish to get associated to the European Programme for Education, Training, Youth and Sport (Erasmus+) from 2014 to 2020.
-Following the adoption of the initiative against mass immigration on 9 February 2014, the negotiations between the EU and Switzerland on the association of Switzerland to Erasmus+ have been suspended.
+In 2012, The Swiss Confederation expressed its wish to get associated to the European Programme for Education, Training, Youth and Sport (Erasmus+) from 2014 to 2020.
+Following the adoption of the initiative against mass immigration on 9 February 2014, the negotiations between the EU and Switzerland on the association of Switzerland to Erasmus+ were suspended.
 You will find the latest update on the status of Swiss institutions in these programmes here.